ricebear-org/ricebear-org.github.io/discord.md

 ### Join Organizations

 Once you become Ring 4, you can gain access to more topic-specific channels by joining organizations, which are listed under #org-list.
-If the organizationsis joinable, feel free to join it by sending the provided text command in any text channel where Red-v3-ricebear is present in.
+If the organization is joinable, feel free to join it by sending the provided text command in any text channel where Red-v3-ricebear is present in.

 For example, if you want to join the Fitness organization, here's what you should do: